 Alexandra is originally from the Bay Area, and got involved in marketing while working for a mobile gaming company before joining Nitro.
 You can find her eating and drinking her way through San Francisco in her spare time.

 Small businesses typically have less manpower to achieve their objectives, so it’s even more important that these businesses—and their employees—stay productive with their time and resources.
+From online software that can help with business efficiency, to using Managed Services Companies when it comes to the technical side of your organisation, it is important to remember that there are tools and professionals out there that can give you a helping hand when it comes to improving business productivity.
 While budget limitations may appear to be a major productivity obstacle, there are countless strategies that small businesses can implement to boost productivity on even the tightest budget.

 Make information readily available.

 Ensure employees always have access to the information they need to do their jobs effectively and efficiently.
 This will eliminate any time and frustration that employees spend searching, trying to access, or tracking down current information.
 Here are a few ideas that can improve productivity on a daily basis:

 Create a knowledge base accessible to all employees